uviclibraries/nvivo-advanced/act-1-cases.md

 # Exploring Cases and Case Classifications

-1. Make sure you have downloaded NVivo to your computer.
-If you are a graduate student or faculty, you have access to a free license through our University of Victoria.
-Alternatively, you can download a trial version from QSR website, just be aware that the trial version only last for 2 weeks, whereas UVic license will last until you are no longer affiliated with the university.
+1. Make sure you have downloaded NVivo to your computer. **There is an annual fee of $100 for UVic graduate students, faculty, and staff to use NVivo.** [Licenses can be purchased here.](https://www.uvic.ca/systems/services/pages/analytics-and-bi.php#ipn-nvivo) Note that license requests require approval, which may take up to a week to process.

+Alternatively, you can [download a trial version of the software.](https://lumivero.com/resources/free-trial/nvivo/) The trial is free for fourteen days.

 2. Double-click on your NVivo icon to open the software.
 <img src="images/act-2/2-1.png" alt="hierarchy chart" style="float:right;width:80px; margin-left:10px;">